-The overall proportion of Indian households with access to improved water sources increased from 68% in 1992-93 to 90.6% in 2011-12.
-However, in 2012, 59% of rural households and 8% of urban households did not have access to improved sanitation facilities.
-Almost 600 million people in India defecate in the open – the highest number in the world.
-Improving sanitation is a key priority of the government which has introduced several flagship programmes including the Swachh Bharat Abhiyan to clean India, the National Rural Drinking Water Programme, and Namami Gange, which aims at the conservation of the River Ganga.
+The overall proportion of Indian households with access to improved water sources increased from 68% in 1992-93 to 89.9% in 2015-16.
+However, in 2015-16, 63.3% of rural households and 19.7% of urban households were not using improved sanitation facilities.
+According to the World Bank, more than 520 million in India were defecating in the open – the highest number in the world.
+This figure is expected to have reduced significantly given that improving sanitation is a key priority of the government which has introduced several flagship programmes including the Swachh Bharat Abhiyan to clean India, the National Rural Drinking Water Programme, and Namami Gange, which aims at the conservation of the River Ganga.

 - By 2030, achieve universal and equitable access to safe and affordable drinking water for all.

 - By 2030, achieve access to adequate and equitable sanitation and hygiene for all and end open defecation, paying special attention to the needs of women and girls and those in vulnerable situations.

 - By 2030, improve water quality by reducing pollution, eliminating dumping and minimising release of hazardous chemicals and materials, halving the proportion of untreated wastewater and substantially increasing recycling and safe reuse globally.